-See chapter 5.4.1 for information on how factor variables can be used.
+See section 5.4.1 for information on how factor variables can be used.
 The procedure is the same as for ordinary linear regression.

-5.7.2 Marginal effects
+5.8.2 Marginal effects

-See chapter 5.6.2 for information on how marginal effects are estimated.
+See section 5.7.2 for information on how marginal effects are estimated.
 The procedure is the same as for binary logistics models.

-See chapter 5.4.3 for information on how to use cluster or robust estimation.
+See section 5.4.3 for information on how to use cluster or robust estimation.
 The procedure is the same as for ordinary linear regression.

 All regression variants found in microdata.no have associated commands that generate, among other things, residual and prediction values.
 These are values that can be used to analyze the data spread and for testing regression models.
-Prediction values can also be used as input for further analyzes.
+Prediction values can also be used as input for further analyses.